-The cooperating institution is expected to assume the same full responsibility for the detailed administration of the scholarship for an ARRS Scholar as for any other member of the faculty supported totally within its own budget.
+The cooperating institution is expected to assume the same full responsibility for the detailed administration of the scholarship for the ARRS Scholar as for any other member of the faculty supported totally within its own budget.

 Title and Rank: The title “ARRS Scholar”, if used, should only supplement the Scholar's regular faculty title and rank.

-Salary: The salary of the ARRS Scholar, as well as all other budgetary matters, will be determined by the cooperating institution.
-Indirect costs will not be paid.
+Salary: The salary of the Scholar, as well as all other budgetary matters, will be determined by the cooperating institution.

-Publicity: ARRS reserves the right to use information submitted in the application including the recipient’s name, photo, institution, project title, and abstract in marketing and promotional materials.
+Publicity: ARRS reserves the right to use information submitted in the application and subsequent reports including the Scholar’s name, photo, institution, project title, and abstract in marketing and promotional materials.

-Commercial Support: The Roentgen Fund® might receive funds from commercial companies to support scholarship programs and some recipients may have their scholarships named after a commercial entity.
+Commercial Support: The Roentgen Fund® might receive funds from commercial companies to support scholarship programs and some recipients may have their scholarship named after a commercial entity.
 It does not imply commercial endorsement of the scholarship recipient, the research, or the institution.

-Interim Report: Scholars will be required to submit an interim report electronically (MS-Word) to the Chair of the ARRS Roentgen Fund Board of Trustees and CC it to firstname.lastname@example.org by April 1 of the year after the Scholar is named.
-The interim report should include summary of the progress achieved, significant changes to the original proposal, expenditures, and indicate any delays or challenges.
+Interim Report: The Scholar will be required to submit an interim report in August between year one and year two of the scholarship.
+The interim report should include a summary of the progress achieved, significant changes to the original proposal, expenditures, and indicate any delays or challenges.
 A report format will be provided by ARRS.

 Final Report: The Scholar will be required to submit a final report in August of the year the scholarship is completed.
 The final report should include project accomplishments, outcomes, and impact; participants; expenditures; and deviations from the original proposal or interim report.
 A report format will be provided by ARRS.
 In addition, the Scholar will be required to present their project at the ARRS Annual Meeting.